-The Glasgow Centre for International Law and Security is proud to be entering a team for this year’s Philip C. Jessup International Moot Court Competition.
-Five students, drawn from across our International Law & Security, International Economic Law, and Erasmus Mundus LLM programmes, will carry out intensive research over the academic year, preparing written and oral arguments on complex issues of contemporary international law.
-The case for 2022 concerns the interpretation of a peace treaty, deadly attacks in allegedly occupied territory, unilateral economic sanctions, and the legal consequences of failing to dispose of hazardous waste properly.
+The Glasgow Centre for International Law and Security is proud to once again be entering a team for the Philip C. Jessup International Moot Court Competition.
+Five students, drawn from across our LLB, International Law & Security LLM, and Diploma in Professional Legal Practice programmes, will carry out intensive research over the academic year, preparing written and oral arguments on complex issues of contemporary international law.
+The case for 2023-24 concerns to the right to political expression, statelessness, the right to a nationality, and the scope of the United Nations Security Council’s authority in the pacific settlement of disputes.

 What is the Jessup?